-- (4) In order to prevent danger and damage due to the breakdown and the malfunction of this product, which may occur at a certain probability, a backup system should be established in advance by giving a multiple-layered structure or a fail-safe design to the equipment, etc. - (5) If fire or personal injury is expected due to abnormal heat generation, ignition, smoking of the product, etc., cut OFF the power supply for this product and the system immediately. - (6) The upper limit of writing cycle to EEPROM of the JXCPH controller is $100,\!000$ cycles.
+- (4) In order to prevent danger and damage due to the breakdown and the malfunction of this product, which may occur at a certain probability, a backup system should be established in advance by giving a multiple-layered structure or a fail-safe design to the equipment, etc. - (5) If fire or personal injury is expected due to abnormal heat generation, ignition, smoking of the product, etc., cut OFF the power supply for this product and the system immediately. - (6) The number of times to write to EEPROM of the JXC9H controller is limited to 100,000 times.
+It is not possible write correctly and reliably if this limit is exceeded.